prometheus-community/elasticsearch_exporter/README.md

 ### Configuration

-**NOTE:** The exporter fetches information from an ElasticSearch cluster on every scrape, therefore having a too short scrape interval can impose load on ES master nodes, particularly if you run with `-es.all` and `-es.indices`.
+**NOTE:** The exporter fetches information from an ElasticSearch cluster on every scrape, therefore having a too short scrape interval can impose load on ES master nodes, particularly if you run with `--es.all` and `--es.indices`.
 We suggest you measure how long fetching `/_nodes/stats` and `/_all/_stats` takes for your ES cluster to determine whether your scraping interval is too short.
 As a last resort, you can scrape this exporter using a dedicated job with its own scraping interval.

 Below is the command line options summary:
 ```bash